 5 Must Do Things in the Museum District

 - Feed giraffes and explore the gardens at Hermann Park – The picturesque Hermann Park is the place to bring anyone visiting, but locals should take trips here, too.
-For starters, it houses the Houston Zoo, where you’ll find over 6,000 animals in natural habitat-style exhibits, including fan favorites like monkeys, elephants, and cheetahs.
+For starters, it houses the Houston Zoo, where you’ll find more than 6,000 animals in natural habitat-style exhibits, including fan favorites like monkeys, elephants, and cheetahs.
 Guests can even feed giraffes at daily feedings, held at 11am and 2pm.
 Afterward, take a walk through the beautiful Japanese and McGovern Centennial Gardens.
 Kids will love taking a ride on the Hermann Park Railroad or a pedal boat out on the water.
 Click here for directions.